-Try this simple nature invitation to create rock mummies.
+Try this simple mummy craft this Halloween.
 This not so spooky Halloween craft is fun to make and is really easy to set up!
 The googly eyes are fun to stick on the rocks and the little rubber bands will give those fine motor skills a great workout!
 Read the post to see what makes these mummy rocks extra special.

 As a busy working mom, I like to keep things simple.
-These days, I don’t have the time to set up complicated activities that take forever to set up and clean up.
+These days, I don’t have the time to set up complicated activities that take forever to prepare and clean up.

-So here is an adorable and incredibly simple nature craft to try this fall!
+So here is an adorable and incredibly simple nature mummy craft to try this fall!

 This activity was a bit difficult for my four year old and he required a lot of help.
 So if you want this to be more of an independent activity, I suggest this for ages six and up!